-III.
 INVESTMENTS

-It is recommended that in accordance with Board Policy 005 - Organization, the Board approve the following as authorized depositories for the purpose of investing School District funds:
+On the motion of Mr. LaPorte, seconded by Mr. Hill, in accordance with Board Policy 005 - Organization, the Board approved the following as authorized depositories for the purpose of investing School District funds:

 - First National Bank

 - Bank of New York Mellon

 - Pennsylvania Local Government Investment Trust (PLGIT)

 - Pennsylvania School District Liquid Asset Fund (PSDLAF)

 - INVEST (Treasurer's Department)